PFython/easypypi/README.md

 If you want to play around in your IDE here are some ideas to get you started...

-Import some shortcuts:

-    >>> from easypypi import start, update, upload, version

 Check if any required information is missing: